levand/quiescent/README.md

-Although I do not have as much first-hand experience with Reagent, it seems to be a very convenient approach and if it meets your needs you should definitly give it a try.
+Although I do not have as much first-hand experience with Reagent, it seems to be a very convenient approach and if it meets your needs you should definitely give it a try.

 ### Implementation

-This section presumes familarity with how ReactJS works.
+This section presumes familiarity with how ReactJS works.

 In short, basic Quiescent components implement only two of ReactJS's component lifecycle events: